ImaCrea/MailTapeJekyll/README.md

 Work in progress !

 TODO:
-- Use ruby assets gem to accelerate loading
+- Concatenate assets in one app.js for faster fast fast !
 - Build new index landing page
 - Build administration GUI to create new episode
 - Deploy